 WhY DOES THIS MATTER?

 We believe that the above goals are paramount to a better world.
-Anything is possible when you have the skill set of accepting others, accepting differences, accepting yourself, and knowing how to collaborate on a vision that nurtures everyone as equals.
+Unlocking the chains of traumatic experience leads to self and mutual respect: Anything is possible when one has the skill set of accepting oneself, accepting others, accepting differences, and knowing how to collaborate on a vision that nurtures everyone as equals.
 This is the skill set we ultimately hope for our students to bring into their communities.
-We hope one of the ways we are able to measure the success of The Y'ALL Art Project is through witnessing the students continued involvement in their communities.
+One measure of the success of The Y'ALL Art Project will be evidence of the students' continued personal growth and productive involvement in their communities as catalysts for healing.

 WhY PHOTOGRAPHY & MURAL PAINTING?